scbtm/stock-market-analytics/README.md

 ### CI/CD Pipeline

-This project implements a modern CI/CD pipeline to automate testing and deployment, ensuring that the application is always in a deployable state.
-The pipeline uses a **unified Docker image** approach that enables flexible microservices deployment.
+This project implements a CI/CD pipeline with GitHub Actions, Google Cloud Build and Artifact Registry.
+The pipeline uses a **unified Docker image** approach where a single image can run as different services based on environment variables.
+This follows the principle of "what changes together lives together" - keeping related components in one repository rather than artificially splitting them into microservices that would need complex coordination.

 #### **📊 Pipeline Architecture Overview**